Sourabh383/Train-reservation-management/README.md

 <h3> Overview: </h3>

-•	Used AVL Trees to implement.<br/>
+•	Used Linked-List to implement.<br/>
 •	A Train Database of 10 trains is maintained in a Tree to maintain the SEAT MATRIX and allocate proper seat to User.<br/>
 •	The Trains are given id from 25671 to 25680(a try to make it real)